Authentication Method Used in Bug 6751 Removed by Amazon

 I am working on a patch for this now but wanted to raise visibility of this issue.

-#2 Updated by Jason McCormick about 2 months ago
+#2 Updated by Jason McCormick almost 4 years ago

 I've tested changes and created a pull request to resolve this issue: https://github.com/pfsense/pfsense/pull/3473.

 Again please note the need to change how the Zone ID field now requires the region prepended to the zone ID.
 This seems cleaner than trying to shoehorn another field in no one but Route53 users will use.
 However this will have to be documented well in the release notes somehow.

 #5 Updated by Doug Twitchell almost 4 years ago

 I tried it, but received an error.
 Here's the log with redactions: